stereokai/amok/getting_started.md

 ### INSTALLING AMOK

-Once node.js is installed, amok can be installed by running the following command from the command line
+Once node.js and npm is installed, amok can be installed from npm by running the following command from the command line

 ```sh
 $ npm install --global amok
 ```

-Installing globally is recommended to the command is available from the command line by default.
+Installing globally is recommended to have the command always available from any command line session by default.

 Depending on your system configuration, the command may need to be run with elevated user privileges.

+If you see any errors regarding optional dependencies during the installation you can safely ignore them.

 ## WORKING WITH A BROWSER
 ### CONNECTING TO AN EXISTING BROWSER

-You can connect to a page in an existing browser session by running amok with the url of that page.
+You can connect to a page in an existing browser page by providing amok with the url of that page.

 ```sh
 $ amok http://localhost:4000
 ```

-The browser process has to be already listening for debug connections on the port defined by the `--debug-port` option for this to work however, which can be done by launching the browser with a command line option.
+In this case however, the browser process has to be already listening for debug connections on the port defined by the `--debug-port` option for this to work however, which can be done by launching the browser with a command line option.

 ```sh
 $ chrome --remote-debugging-port=9222 http://localhost:4000